Sharp convergence rates for Spectral methods via the feature space decomposition method: Abstract

 \section{Abstract}

-In this paper, we apply the Feature Space Decomposition (FSD) method developed in \cite{lecue_geometrical_2024,gavrilopoulos_geometrical_2025,adamczakFeatureSpaceDecompositioninpreperation} to obtain, under fairly general conditions, matching upper and lower bounds for the population excess risk of spectral methods in linear regression under the squared loss, for every covariance and every signal.
-This result enables us, for a given linear regression problem, to define a partial order on the set of spectral methods according to their convergence rates, thereby characterizing which spectral algorithm is superior for that specific problem.
+In this paper, we apply the Feature Space Decomposition (FSD) method developed in \cite{lecue_geometrical_2024,gavrilopoulos_geometrical_2025,lecueGeneralizationErrorMean2025,adamczakFeatureSpaceDecompositioninpreperation} to obtain, under fairly general conditions, matching upper and lower bounds for the population excess risk of spectral methods in linear regression under the squared loss, for every covariance and every signal.
+This result enables us, for a given linear regression problem, to define a pre-order on the set of spectral methods according to their convergence rates, thereby characterizing which spectral algorithm is superior for that specific problem.
 Furthermore, this allows us to generalize the saturation effect proposed in inverse problems and to provide necessary and sufficient conditions for its occurrence.
-Our method also shows that, under broad conditions, any spectral algorithm lacks a feature learning property, and therefore cannot overcome the barrier of the information exponent in problems such as single-index learning.
+Our method also shows that, under broad conditions, any spectral algorithm cannot overcome the barrier of the information exponent in problems such as single-index learning.

-This paper is the third one in the series on the Feature Space Decomposition following \cite{lecue_geometrical_2024}, \cite{gavrilopoulos_geometrical_2025} and the up-coming one \cite{adamczakFeatureSpaceDecompositioninpreperation}.
+This paper is the third one in the series on the Feature Space Decomposition following \cite{lecue_geometrical_2024}, \cite{gavrilopoulos_geometrical_2025} and the up-coming ones \cite{lecueGeneralizationErrorMean2025,adamczakFeatureSpaceDecompositioninpreperation}.
 The position of this paper within the FSD series is as follows: by studying spectral methods and the saturation effect, it illustrates how the FSD method improves the analysis of the population excess risk for these classical estimators as it did previously for minimum norm interpolant estimators as well as for ridge regression.